harshithsarchive/harshithsarchive.github.io/index.md

 ---
 layout: default
-title: home
+title: Home
 ---

-# welcome to harshith's archive
+# Welcome to Harshith's Archive

-meow :3
+This is my personal blog where I share my thoughts, experiences, and creative writing.

 ## Recent Posts